How Traditional Face Reading Has Talked About Love Styles

 Big Eyes — Expressive Romantic

-Big-eyed people wear their emotions on their sleeves.
+Big-eyed people are described as wearing emotions on their sleeves.
 If they love, they say so.
-If they’re hurt, they show it.
-In relationships, they never hold back “I love you”, which makes their partners feel safe and cherished.
+In relationships, they are said to never hold back “I love you”, which makes partners feel safe.

 Almond Eyes — Thoughtful Romantic

-Slightly upturned almond eyes often come with a cool, rational approach to love.
-They don’t open up quickly, but once they do, they’re all in.
-They show love through actions more than words.
+Slightly upturned almond eyes are read as cool and rational about love.
+They do not open up quickly, but once they do, they are all in — showing love through actions more than words.

 Small Eyes — Long-Term Specialist

-Small, narrow eyes symbolize focus and patience.
-This type prefers slow-building love over fast sparks.
-Traditionally said to be the best match for long-term relationships.
+Small, narrow eyes symbolize focus and patience in this tradition.
+The type is said to prefer slow-building love and to suit long-term relationships.

 What Your Lips Say About Affection